aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### 7. Add new locations

-You'll have to create new things in this step, but referring to existing features will help.
+You'll need to create new things in this step, but referring to existing features will help.

 **Show form**

 1. In `views/showLocations.hbs`, create an "Add Location" link (similar to the "Add Event" link in `views/showDay.hbs`).
-2. Create `views/addLocation.hbs` file (very similar to `views/editLocation.hbs`).
+2. Create a new `views/addLocation.hbs` form.
+    * Look at `views/editLocation.hbs` and `views/addEvent.hbs` for guidance
 3. Create a `GET /locations/add` route in `routes/locations.js` to render `views/addLocation.hbs`.

 **Submit form**

 4. Create `POST /locations/add` in `routes/locations.js`.
 5. Create an `addNewLocation()` function, with a `locationInfo` parameter.
-6. Don't forget `res.redirect('/locations')`.
+    * Don't forget `res.redirect('/locations')`

 ### 8. Delete locations

-You'll also have to create new things in this step, but referring to existing features will help.
+You'll need to create new things in this step too, but referring to existing features will help.

 **Create link**

 1. Add a new "Delete" form and button to `views/editLocation.hbs` (see `views/editEvent.hbs`).
+    * pass the `id` as a hidden form field

 **Create route**

-2. Create a `POST /locations/delete` route in `routes/locations.js`
+2. Create a `POST /locations/delete` route in `routes/locations.js`.
-    - pass the `id` as a hidden form field
 3. Create a `deleteLocation()` function, with an `id` parameter.
-4. Remember your old friend `res.redirect('/locations')`.
+    * Remember your old friend `res.redirect('/locations')`
+    * If you delete a location that has an event, what happens to the event?
+Why?

 ### 9. Test helper functions